gon-uri/linking_number/README.md

     Outputs
     total: float
-        Linking Number (it should always be an integer, if not, check changin parameters)
+        Linking Number (it should always be an integer, if not, check changing parameters)
     coords_1:
         Coordinates of intesection points in the fist dimention of the projection plane (XY','ZX' or'YZ').
     coords_2: